0xdeadbeer/vis/README.md

  - [The Ncurses library](https://invisible-island.net/ncurses/announce.html)
  - [Moreutils](https://joeyh.name/code/moreutils/)

-# Building
+# Building & Installation

-To build Vis, simply clone this repository and run `mkdir build; cd build; cmake ..; make`
+To build vis, simply clone this repository and run `mkdir build; cd build; cmake ..; make`

 Resulting binary will be generated inside the `/build/src/` folder called.

+For installation, you can run `sudo make install` (from the /build directory)

 # Usage